VijayKrishnaIT/React_Installations/README.md

 5. Diff b/w Angular to React?
    Angular will work on Real DOM, React will work on Virtual DOM

 6. Is React component based?
 Yes

 7. Is Angular component based? yes

-8.because of component code reusability is high
+8. because of component code reusability is high

 9. react released by facebook